US inflation hit a new 40-year high last month of 8.6%

 Surveys show that Americans see high inflation as the nation’s top problem, and most disapprove of President Joe Biden’s handling of the economy.
 Congressional Republicans are hammering Democrats on the issue in the run-up to midterm elections this fall.

-Inflation has remained high even as the sources of rising prices have shifted.
-Initially, robust demand for goods from Americans who were stuck at home for months after COVID hit caused shortages and supply chain snarls and drove up prices for cars, furniture and appliances.
+A report from the World Bank this week made clear that high inflation is a global problem that threatens to slow economies around the world.
+Russia’s war in Ukraine has hit hard in Europe, where utility bills, business costs and gasoline prices have surged because of its dependence on Russian oil and natural gas.

-Now, as Americans resume spending on services, including travel, entertainment and dining out, the costs of airline tickets, hotel rooms and restaurant meals have soared.
-Russia’s invasion of Ukraine has further accelerated the prices of oil and natural gas.
-And with China easing strict COVID lockdowns in Shanghai and elsewhere, more of its citizens are driving, thereby sending oil prices up even further.
+For the 19 countries that use the euro currency, inflation fueled by rising food and fuel prices hit a record 8.1% last month, leading the European Central Bank to announce Thursday that it will raise interest rates for the first time in 11 years, starting in July and again in September.

-Goods prices are expected to fall in the coming months.
+In the coming months, goods prices in the United States are expected to finally drop.
 Many large retailers, including Target, Walmart and Macy’s, have reported that they’re now stuck with too much of the patio furniture, electronics and other goods that they ordered when those items were in heavier demand and will have to discount them.

 Even so, rising gas prices are eroding the finances of millions of Americans.
 Prices at the pump are averaging nearly $5 a gallon nationally and edging closer to the inflation-adjusted record of about $5.40 reached in 2008.